-ID # ACTION RESPONSIBLE ENTITY GOALS TIME- FRAME HAZARD STATUS RANKING 24 Utilize results of the Social Vulnerability Index (SVI) mapping to identify potentially under-served and/or under- represented communities.
+ID# ACTION RESPONSIBLE ENTITY GOALS TIME- FRAME HAZARD STATUS RANKING 24 Utilize results of the Social Vulnerability Index (SVI) mapping to identify potentially under-served and/or under-represented communities.
 Including pandemic and emerging infectious diseases, these areas are likely to be impacted by multiple hazards.
 Targeted outreach efforts should be attempted to "bridge the gap" in access to information and services as it relates to natural hazards.
-Health Department 12 Short-term Pandemic and Emerging Infectious Disease New Medium 25 Ensure that all health-related announcements, information, and materials are accessible to all socially vulnerable groups, including but not limited to these over the age of 65, under 12 Short-term Pandemic and Emerging Infectious Disease New Medium 26 Coordinate with Salisbury-Wicomico Economic Development (SWED) and the Chamber of Commerce to distribute information to local businesses.
-Health Department 13 Short-term Pandemic and Emerging Infectious Disease New High URAL RESOURCE PROTECTION - Actions that, in addit action systems. ion to minimizing hazard loss ses also prese rve or restore the functions of fnatural 27 Maintain, identify, and protect new marsh migration corridors.
+Health Department 12 Short-term Pandemic and Emerging Infectious Disease New Medium 25 Ensure that all health-related announcements, information, and materials are accessible to all socially vulnerable groups, including but not limited to those: over the age of 65, under the age of 5, with limited English-speaking proficiency, with disability, and those at or below the poverty line.
+Coordinate with municipalities on distribution.
+Health Department, Municipalities 12 Short-term Pandemic and Emerging Infectious Disease New Medium 26 Coordinate with Salisbury-Wicomico Economic Development (SWED) and the Chamber of Commerce to distribute information to local businesses.
+Health Department 13 Short-term Pandemic and Emerging Infectious Disease New High URAL RESOURCE PROTECTION - Actions that, in additional systems. ion to minimizing hazard loss ses also prese rve or restore the functions of f natural 27 Maintain, identify, and protect new marsh migration corridors.
 Planning and Zoning 3 7 Long-term Shoreline Erosion Climate Change Incomplete Medium 28 Create habitat mosaics that are more resilient to climate change impacts, such as sea level rise.
 Planning and Zoning 3 7 Long-term Sea Level Rise Climate Change Incomplete High 29 Create new and restore existing wetlands as a best management practice to increase resiliency by providing storm buffers, drought buffers and sea level rise buffers.
 Consider projects to create wetlands to increase floodplain holding capacity.
 Planning and Zoning, Public Works 3 7 Long-term Drought Sea Level Rise Flood Partial Medium 30 Create an "ideal" living shoreline by installing riparian buffers about the tide line using native trees and shrubs; tidal wetlands using grasses, rushes, and sedges at mid-tide elevation and marsh grasses and common three-square at low tide; and underwater grasses in shallow water.
 Planning and Zoning 3 7 Long-term Drought Sea Level Rise Flood Climate Change Partial Medium